QuickPoses/quickposes.github.io/_posts/2020-04-03-features-session-running-split.markdown

 description: |
 ---

+- Disable drawing mode to practice outside the app like with pen and paper for example.
-- Disable drawing mode and use iPad multitasking feature to run the app side by side with your favorite drawing app (eg. Procreate™, Paper™, Tayasui™, Photoshop™, etc.).
+- And use iPad multitasking feature to run the app side by side with your favorite drawing app (eg. Procreate™, Paper™, Tayasui™, Photoshop™, etc.).